 Of course, you got to take risks.
 After all, it comes with the territory.
 A good Entrepreneur has to make a lot of sacrifices in the beginning to make a startup work.
-The hardest one according to most successful good Entrepreneur is abandoning your steady paycheck.
+The hardest one, according to the most successful good Entrepreneur, is abandoning your steady paycheck.

-In order to be an entrepreneur definition economics, you will have to leave your current job.
-You will also have to invest a lot of personal capital in order to get things going.
+To be an entrepreneur, by definition of economics, you will have to leave your current job.
+You will also have to invest a lot of personal capital to get things going.
 Also, risks don’t always involve money.

 You have to trust your instincts and choose whom to trust.
-This is also very important, and risky.
-So make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.
+This is also very important and risky.
+Make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.

 3. Listen to everyone’s advice